 An overstuffed skin care regime can damage sensitive skin and expose you to unnecessary chemicals and irritants.
-Most skin products contain ingredients, which are meant to work well in small doses but can also create problems if overused.
-Always check the active ingredient list, as well as a full list of ingredients and do some research about each one.
+Most skin products contain ingredients that are meant to work well in small doses but can also create problems if overused.
+For example, Perioral Dermatitis can be caused by the use of corticosteroids.
+Always check the active ingredient list, as well as a full list of ingredients, and do some research about each one.
 Yeah, it’s a lot of work, but your skin is worth it.

 You May Be Sabotaging Your Skin #2: Smoking

 Despite the fact that smoking is one of the most dangerous things you can do for your overall health, it also destroys your skin.
 The toxic chemicals released while smoking reduce circulation to the skin, dehydrate it, and can cause premature aging.
 It is also known to rob you of vital minerals and vitamins your body needs to repair itself from cellular damage.
 Fortunately, once you quit, some of the damage can be reversed as your body heals and is restored to normal blood flow and oxygen levels.